- Home

 Feature Story: Arts@Singapore Botanic Gardens (SBG): National Arts Council (NAC)-ExxonMobil Concert in the Gardens

 In FY2023, the ‘Arts@SBG: NAC-ExxonMobil Concert in the Gardens’ series featured four music groups at the Shaw Foundation Symphony Stage.
-More than 6,000 attendees enjoyed performances from local acts like Thomson Swing Band & Thomson Big Band, as well as Hear You Later, a community of freelance musicians, teachers, and pro-hobbyists passionate about music-making.
+More than 6,000 attendees enjoyed performances from local acts like Thomson Swing Band and Thomson Big Band, as well as Hear You Later, a community of freelance musicians, teachers, and pro-hobbyists passionate about music-making.

 Partnering our communities to preserve Singapore’s cultural heritage